Postgraduate | CUR-MTS511 | 2023

 At the completion of this subject students will be able to:

-- establish robust practices for the recording and reporting of student achievement in Senior Secondary Arts to educational stakeholders
+- establish robust practices for the recording, providing feedback and reporting of student achievement in Senior Secondary Arts to educational stakeholders

 - generate assessment strategies and interpret assessment data to evaluate and refine teaching programs to monitor, measure and make consistent and comparable judgements of student learning in Senior Secondary Arts